 The owner or an employee must have known the surface was dangerous because any “reasonable person” would have discovered and fixed the dangerous surface.

-A recent six-figure case won by Castle Law Office attorneys is a good example for this.
-We were able to prove that both the owner of a bar and employees knew that a particular staircase was dangerous, and the owner did nothing to fix it.
+A recent six-figure case won by Castle Law Office is a good example for this.
+Our Kansas City personal injury attorneys were able to prove that both the owner of a bar and employees knew that a particular staircase was dangerous, and the owner did nothing to fix it.
 In fact, several people had been injured on that staircase before our client was injured.

 In this client’s case, the stairway was not well lit, and there were no warning signs.
-As such, it was easier for us to prove our case.
+As such, it was easier for our Kansas City personal injury attorneys to prove our case.